mxncr/FFES/README.md

-This program/code is associated to the paper ``Reberol M., Lévy B., Computing the distance between two finite element solutions defined on different 3D meshes on a GPU, SIAM Journal on Scientific Computing, 2018``[(preprint link)](https://hal.inria.fr/hal-01634176).
+This program/code is associated to the paper ``Reberol M., Lévy B., Computing the distance between two finite element solutions defined on different 3D meshes on a GPU, SIAM Journal on Scientific Computing (accepted, waiting for publication), 2018``[(preprint link)](https://hal.inria.fr/hal-01634176).

 # Motivations